Zoolander 2: Plot

-After reuniting, Derek and Hansel are tracked down by Valentina, who asks them to help Interpol uncover who is behind the systematic assassinations.
-With Valentina's help, Derek discovers his son is residing at a local orphanage.
-They find him, but Derek is distraught by his son's obesity.
-After Matilda's ghost asks him to protect their son, Hansel convinces Derek to accept Derek Jr. After meeting the Headmaster, Derek takes his son around Rome.
+Valentina tracks down the duo and instructs them to help Interpol uncover the assassin.
+Through her, Derek discovers his son is residing at a local orphanage.
+When they meet, Derek is distraught by his son's obesity.
+After Matilda's ghost asks him to protect their son, Hansel convinces Derek to accept Derek Jr. After meeting the Headmaster, Derek guides his son around Rome.
 However, Derek Jr. becomes disgruntled with his father and returns to the orphanage.

-Hansel receives an anonymous call, requesting that he travel to St. Peter's Basilica at midnight.
-He, Derek, and Valentina go to the church and meet with Sting, who tells them the tale of Adam and Eve and the little-known Steve, a secret that many popstars have died to protect.
-It is said that Steve is the common ancestor of all models and that he and his closest descendant (Derek Jr.) holds the bloodline of the Fountain of Youth.
-Derek returns to the orphanage, only to find it in disrepair and his son and the Headmaster gone.
+Hansel is anonymously contacted and ordered to travel to St. Peter's Basilica at midnight.
+He, Derek, and Valentina meet with Sting, who recounts the tale of Adam and Eve and the little-known Steve, a secret many popstars have died to protect.
+Sting reveals that Steve, the common ancestor of all models, and Derek Jr., his closest descendant, hold the bloodline of the Fountain of Youth.
+Derek returns to the orphanage to find it in disrepair, discovering that Derek Jr. and the Headmaster, revealed as the Evil DJ, have disappeared.

-Jacobim "Mugatu" Moogberg tricks him into trading places with him so he can escape.
-Mugatu leaves on a helicopter while Hansel stows away by hiding on top of the rotor.
-Derek and Valentina swim back to Rome while Hansel infiltrates the House of Atoz.
-He witnesses Mugatu reuniting with Alexanya and killing Don Atari.

-Hansel finds Derek Jr. imprisoned and reunites with Derek and Valentina at the IncrediBALL.
-They enter a bathhouse through a rear entrance and witness Derek Jr. strapped to a sacrificial table.
-Mugatu and many of the world's fashion designers prepare to cut out Derek Jr.'s heart and consume his blood, believing it to grant them eternal youth as it contains the blood of Steve.
-Derek, Hansel, and Valentina stop Mugatu from proceeding and he reveals that he brought together the world's fashion designers to kill them as revenge for leaving him imprisoned.
+Derek encounters Mugatu at the Fashion Prison and attempts to interrogate him, but Mugatu tricks him, traps him, and escapes.
+Infiltrating the House of Atoz, Hansel witnesses Mugatu reuniting with Alexanya and killing Don Atari, and also discovers Derek Jr. has been imprisoned.
+At the IncrediBALL, he, Derek, and Valentina enter a bathhouse, discovering Derek Jr. strapped to a sacrificial table.
+Mugatu and numerous fashion designers prepare to cut out Derek Jr.'s heart and consume his blood, believing it to grant them eternal youth.
+Derek, Hansel, and Valentina successfully interrupt Mugatu, who reveals that he actually gathered the designers together to kill them and avenge his imprisonment.